Hermetia illucens

-Hermetia illucens, colloquially known as black soldier fly, is a common and widespread fly of the family Stratiomyidae.
+Hermetia illucens, known colloquially as the black soldier fly, is a widespread fly of the family Stratiomyidae.
+Black soldier fly larvae are commonly utilized in composting systems due to their ability to rapidly break down food waste.
 In recent years, H. illucens has increasingly been gaining attention because of its hyperaccumulation of protein and fats via consumption of renewable substrates.

 Distribution

 This species is native to the Neotropical realm, but in recent decades has spread across all continents, becoming virtually cosmopolitan.